DETAILED ACTION

 the server includes:

-a communication unit which receives, from the input device, position information indicating a position on the map at which the environment information is input by the user in the input device, and
+a circuitry configured to receive, from the input device, position information indicating a position on the map at which the environment information is input by the user in the input device,

-the calculation unit re-calculates a new path along which the movable working machine should travel based on the position information and position information of the path when the communication unit receives the position information from the input device.
+re-calculate a new path along which the plurality of movable working machine should travel based on the position information, position information of the path, a width of the path, and vehicle widths of the plurality of movable working machine when the circuitry receives the position information from the input device,

 The examiner submits that the foregoing bolded limitations(s) constitute a “mental process” because under its broadest reasonable interpretations, the claims covers performance of the limitation in the human mind.
 For example, “to display…”, “calculates the path…”, and “re-calculates a new path…” in the context of the claims encompasses a person drawing a path in the map and looking at and using the data collected to formulating a judgement.
 Accordingly, the claim recites at least one abstract idea.